Home » All Blogs » Apex Triggers in Salesforce

 Apex Triggers in Salesforce

-In this post we will learn about writing Apex triggers in Salesforce to fire business logic.
-Apex triggers in Salesforce are designed to help you automate certain tasks.
-It allow you to perform custom actions before and after events in Salesforce.
-These events can include things such as data insertions, updates to existing data, or deletions.
-Let start our complete guide for Salesforce Apex Trigger.
+This post will teach us about writing Apex triggers in Salesforce to fire business logic.
+Apex triggers in Salesforce are designed to help you automate specific tasks.
+It allows you to perform custom actions before and after events in Salesforce.
+These events can include data insertions, updates to existing data, or deletions.
+Let’s start our complete guide for Salesforce Apex Trigger.

-Salesforce Apex Trigger is a procedure in database which automatically invokes whenever a special events in Database occurs.
+Salesforce Apex Trigger is a procedure in a database that is automatically invoked whenever a special event in the database occurs.
 Triggers enable you to perform custom actions before or after events to records in Salesforce, such as insertions, updates, or deletions.

 Apex Triggers